minqukanq/hierarchical-multi-label-text-classification/README.md

 The main objective of the project is to solve the hierarchical multi-label text classification (HMTC) problem.
 Different from the multi-label text classification, HMTC assigns each instance (object) into multiple categories and these categories are stored in a hierarchy structure, is a fundamental but challenging task of numerous applications.

 ## Introduction

 Many real-world applications organize data in a hierarchical structure, where classes are specialized into subclasses or grouped into superclasses.
-For example, an electronic document (e.g. web-pages, digital libraries, patents and e-mails) is associated with multiple categories and all these categories are stored hierarchically in a tree or Direct Acyclic Graph (DAG).

-It provides an elegant way to show the characteristics of data and a multi-dimensional perspective to tackle the classification problem via hierarchy structure.

-## Introduction

-Many real-world applications organize data in a hierarchical structure, where classes are specialized into subclasses or grouped into superclasses.
 For example, an electronic document (e.g. web-pages, digital libraries, patents and e-mails) is associated with multiple categories and all these categories are stored hierarchically in a **tree** or **Direct Acyclic Graph (DAG)**.